rcls/gpsfreak/README.md

 Yet another GPS Disciplined Oscillator
 ======================================

-GPS Feak uses a U-Blox MAX-10 GPS receiver and a Texas Instruments LMK05318(B) clock generator to drive multiple clock outputs.
+GPS Freak uses a U-Blox MAX-10 GPS receiver and a Texas Instruments LMK05318b clock generator to drive multiple clock outputs.
 The outputs are a total of 5 SMA connectors.

-Power and data is supplied via a USB-C connector (USB FS data rate).
+Power and data are supplied via a USB-C connector (USB FS data rate).
 The GPS unit is available over USB as a CDC ACM serial port.
+In addition, there are USB end-points for device control via the CPU.

 License
 =======